Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \subsection{Scalability Evaluation}

 While effectiveness is critical, real-world LRO query tasks may often involve large-scale inputs, making scalability a key practical concern.
-We conduct scalability experiments on two most prevalent tasks for large-scale data: row-wise \textsf{Select} for semantic filtering in Figure~\ref{exp:scale-select}, and column-wise \textsf{Impute} for augmentation in Figure~\ref{exp:scale-impute}.
+We conduct scalability experiments on the two most prevalent tasks for large-scale data: row-wise \textsf{Filter} for semantic filtering in Figure~\ref{exp:scale-select}, and column-wise \textsf{Impute} for augmentation in Figure~\ref{exp:scale-impute}.
 Similar to Sections~\ref{sec:op-eval-select} and \ref{sec:op-eval-impute}, the methods \texttt{LLM-ALL} and \texttt{LLM-ONE} are considered.
 All experiments run on a ``european\_football\_2'' database from BIRD~\cite{bird} with more than 10k records.
 Experiments are repeated 10 times under GPT-5 to capture variations (with results shown as box plots), and each run has a 30-minute timeout.
-As ground truth for semantic filtering or imputation over large tables is hard to obtain, we design two queries whose ground truth can be determined equivalently by deterministic rules: (i) \emph{``Identify the players born after the fall of the Berlin Wall''} for \textsf{Select}, and (ii) \emph{``Determine the zodiac sign for each player based on their date of birth''} for \textsf{Impute}.
+As ground truth for semantic filtering or imputation over large tables is hard to obtain, we design two queries whose ground truth can be determined equivalently by deterministic rules: (i) \emph{``Identify the players born after the fall of the Berlin Wall''} for \textsf{Filter}, and (ii) \emph{``Determine the zodiac sign for each player based on their date of birth''} for \textsf{Impute}.

-The \texttt{LLM-ALL} methods degrade rapidly in accuracy and stability, and fail at relatively small scales (2k--10k tuples) despite input token counts remaining much below the 400k token limit of GPT-5.
+The \texttt{LLM-ALL} method degrades rapidly in accuracy and stability, and fails at relatively small scales (2k--10k tuples) despite input token counts remaining much below the 400k token limit of GPT-5.
 At this point, outputs become malformed or syntactically invalid, indicating a breakdown in structured generation.
 This reveals a critical gap: \emph{the effective context boundary for reliable reasoning is far smaller than the theoretical maximum}.
-We hypothesize that long prompts overload the LLM’s attention modules, diluting attention on key conditions and disrupting coherent response formation, even when technically ``within limits''.
+We hypothesize that long prompts overload the LLM’s attention modules, diverting attention from key conditions and disrupting coherent response formation, even when technically ``within limits''.

 \insight{6}{ \textbf{Limited Effective Context Window of \texttt{LLM-ALL}.} Although within token limit, LLMs may fail to maintain structured generation under large-scale inputs due to attention dilution. }